 GHG emissions from in situ production result primarily from fuels combusted for steam generation.
 The amount of energy required to convert water to steam for injection depends on the steam pressure and steam quality, with cited values for 80% quality steam ranging from 320-380 MJ/bbl of cold water equivalent (CWE) turned to steam [7].
 A key indicator is the steam oil ratio (SOR), measured as volume of CWE steam injected per volume of oil produced.
 Higher SORs, if all else is held equal, will result in larger GHG emissions from in situ production.
-Common SORs for in situ recovery projects range from 2 to 5, with the production-weighted industry average being 3.2 in 2009 (see Table 1).
+Common SORs for in situ recovery projects range from 2 to 5, with the production-weighted industry average being 3.2 in 2009 (year-long average of instantaneous SOR, see Table 1).
 SORs as high as 9.6 were reported in 2009, but these may represent transient effects due to required initial buildup of reservoir temperature at the start of SAGD operations [13].
 SORs have tended to improve over time with the maturation of SAGD technology.
 This can be expected to continue, given the strong financial incentives (as well as regulatory requirements) to reduce natural gas consumption.
-Such trends will likely have beneficial impacts on GHG emissions from SAGD (which may be partially offset by declining resource quality over time).
+Such trends will likely have beneficial impacts on GHG emissions from SAGD (which may be

-Figure 4: Approximate mining and upgrading fuel mixes for integrated (Suncor and Syncrude) and stand-alone operations.
+Figure 4: Mining and upgrading fuel mixes for integrated (Suncor and Syncrude) and stand-alone mining and upgraindg operations.
 Compiled from volumetric [m3] and mass [tonne] consumption rates by project as reported by ERCB [11].
-ERCB does not report diesel consumption for haul trucks, allowing only an approximate fuel mix determination.
+ERCB does not report direct diesel consumption for haul trucks, but self-consumed SCO is included as assumed haul-truck fuel diesel.
+Avg. mine & upgrade represents summed consumption across all projects in ERCB ST-39 dataset except Opti-Nexen, which is an integrated in situ operation.